ctang18/DiscordBot/README.md

 # DiscordBot
-A chat bot for discord app based off <a href="https://github.com/hydrabolt/discord.js/">discord.js</a>
+A chat bot for discord app based off <a href="https://github.com/hydrabolt/discord.js/">discord.js</a> forked from <a href="https://github.com/chalda/DiscordBot">chalda's bot</a> with more personal features

 # Features:
-- !gif query => returns a gif example !gif cute cats doing stuff
-- !image query => returns an image from Google Images (careful, no adult filter)
+- !nostalgia - Returns a random link from nostalgia.json (generated from a year old skype group chat)
+- !choose - Have the bot make a decision given a list of options
+- !roll - Return a random number
+- !challenge - Issue a challenge to someone in a random game
-- !youtube query=> returns a youtube link
+- !punishment - Issues a punishment
-- !wiki query=> returns the summary of the first search result on Wikipedia
-- !wolfram query => queries Wolfram Alpha for results
-- !meme memetype "text1" "text2" => returns a meme image. notice the quotes around text, they are vitally important
-- !say text => echos text
-- !alias => create custom shorthand commands in channel!
+- !alias - Create shorthand alias for a link
-- !join-server => bot will join the requested server
-- !talk => talk with the bot!
-- @botname => responds when @mentioned
-- channel management!

-And much more!
-Try !help to get a full list of available commands
+- !nospam - Sets a channel to nospam preventing spammy commands from being used

+Use !help to get more detailed usage information

 # Installation